lvjiaxuan/release/README.md

 # For a specified tag.
 lvr -c=v0.0.2

-# Generatec for latest tag only, which its notes is used to Release notes.
+# For latest tag only
 lvr -c=latest
 ```